 It would take my grandmother a good two whole years before she would venture to take me to see a film with her in the theatre again, this time Raj Kapoor’s Bobby.
 Happily, her fears were unfounded as I sat through the entire movie this time and what’s more, enjoyed the entire experience.

 PS: I have seen Hare Rama Hare Krishna quite a few times since then.
+There’s something about that first film memory that makes me watch the entire film whenever I catch the film playing on TV while channel surfing; no matter even if I’ve caught the film from the middle.
 Not only have I (always) found it an extremely entertaining watch, to me, it’s probably the only decent film Dev Saab has directed.